 each $i$ with $1\leq i\leq n$ is a domain role

-are one possible precise formulation of the underlying data needed.
-Because there is an evolutionary dynamics at work, the algorithm has a state consisting either of one or more populations or one or more distributions over agents.
+an element $... are one possible precise formulation of the underlying data needed; these encompass the payoff matrices used in game theory, but are simultaneously less constrained and more general.
+Because there is an evolutionary dynamics at work, the algorithm has a state consisting either of one or more populations of agent or one or more distributions over agents.

-Through my PhD dissertation work I came to understand that the mechanism by which that impact is realized is that interactions function as measurements, and how any two agents compare can change fundamentally (e.g., change order) depends on the interactions in which they participate.
+Through my PhD dissertation work I came to understand that the mechanism by which the impact of interaction outcomes on future evolutionary trajectories is realized via the interactions' function as measurements.
+How any two agents compare can change fundamentally (e.g., change order) depending on the interactions in which they participate.
 I developed a way of capturing that information in what I termed coordinate systems, a notion that led to DECA as a published algorithm.
+Coordinate systems will be multi-dimensional in general, an observation that can be used to explain a number of pathological dynamics such as cycling, overspecialization, or lack of robustness that have been observed in coevolutionary algorithms and limit wider applicability.